Supertramp: 2000s–present: Hiatuses and touring

 From 2012 to 2015, Supertramp went dormant again.
 Meanwhile, Hodgson toured his "Breakfast in America World Tour" from 2012 onwards.
 On 25 January 2015 at Cirque Royal in Brussels, Belgium, Hodgson continued his "Breakfast in America World Tour" with a European leg concluding 7 September 2015 at Tempodrom in Berlin, Germany and the North American leg of the tour extending from November in Tarrytown, New York, concluding on 13 December in Halifax, Nova Scotia.

 In 2015 Supertramp announced their first tour in more than four years: a 25-date European tour entitled "Supertramp Forever" set to launch on 3 November 2015 in Porto, Portugal.
 The tour would include a London show on 7 December at The O2 Arena and would end on 11 December 2015 at the Ziggo Dome in Amsterdam, the Netherlands.
 On 4 August 2015, however, the band announced that the tour was cancelled due to health issues affecting Rick Davies, who had been diagnosed with multiple myeloma and required aggressive treatment to combat the disease.

 In August 2017 the group's former sound man Russel Pope died due to stomach cancer.

-In late August 2018, Davies gave an interview in which he expressed that, for the most part, he has overcome his health problems and enjoys playing music again, something he could not do in 2016, when he was under medical treatment.
+In late August 2018, Davies gave an interview in which he expressed that, for the most part, he had overcome his health problems and enjoys playing music again, something he could not do in 2016, when he was under medical treatment.
 Davies can also be seen performing a few tracks in a rehearsal/sound check at a bar with some of Supertramp's current members at his side.
 He also stated that Supertramp were unlikely to return as a structured band.

 In 2018 Hodgson stopped paying Thomson, Helliwell and Siebenberg royalties from Supertramp songs.
 In 2021 the three sued Hodgson and Davies, for not paying them royalties.
 Davies settled out of court in 2023.
 Hodgson initially won a jury verdict in 2024, but in 2025 a federal appeals court reversed and directed that judgment be entered in favor of the three plaintiffs.

+Supertramp's former manager Dave Margereson, age 79, died of pancreatic cancer on 22 August 2025.

 Davies died from cancer at his home in Long Island, on 6 September 2025, at the age of 81.